RistoBIn/international-website/src/pages/about/social-responsibility.md

-    ### International Organization for Standardization
+    ### International organization for standardization

     SEALAB has chosen to follow the guidelines stated in ISO 9001: 2015 to